osl-incubator/scicookie/docs/guide.md

 Python packages.
 If you think we should add more options, you can submit your suggestion as a issue at https://github.com/osl-incubator/scicookie/issues/new/choose.

+## Test Library

+There are several test library options available to development of Python packages.
+SciCookie support the following:

+  -  [**Pytest**](https://docs.pytest.org/en/7.3.x/contents.html): is a powerful property-based testing library for Python.
+It generates test cases based on properties, uncovering bugs and corner cases.
+Learn more in the Hypothesis documentation.

+- [**Hypothesis**](https://hypothesis.readthedocs.io/): is a powerful property-based testing library for Python.
+It generates test cases based on properties, uncovering bugs and corner cases.
+Learn more in the Hypothesis documentation.